stacksjs/ts-pkgx/docs/packages/localaiio.md

 ## Related Packages

-These packages work well with localai.io:
+These packages work well with local-ai:

 - `linux`